Narthur/ohc-handbook/Course Catalog.md

 collected and evaluated from both an education and a biblical perspective.
 Unit plans as well as a study of individual needs will be conducted.

-### [EDUC 310] Methods in Teaching Elementary Language Arts for Christian Schools (2)
-This course is a study of methods and materials used in teaching, reading, language, spelling, and handwriting in the elementary grades.
-Materials will be collected and evaluated from both an educational and a biblical perspective.
-Unit plans as well as a study of individual needs will be conducted.
-Field experience included.

 ### [EDUC 312] Methods in Teaching Elementary Bible / Social Studies for Christian Schools (2)
 This is a course designed to provide theory and methodology in